-This issue highlights how research and innovation are key contributors to the strength of Ontario's agri-food industry.
+Research and innovation are key contributors to the strength of Ontario's agri-food industry.
 They drive industry competitiveness and market expansion, and capitalize on new and emerging opportunities in food, health, the environment and agri-technologies.

-That's why strong partnerships, like the world-renowned relationship between the Ministry and the University are so important.
+That is why strong partnerships, like the worldrenowned relationship between the Ministry of Agriculture, Food and Rural Affairs and the University of Guelph, are so important.